SETTING THE RECORD STRAIGHT

 DOES PRINCESS SERENITY HAVE A FATHER?

 Nope.
 Or at least, there’s very little information about the Moon Kingdom in general, and I suspect it is deliberate that Princess Serenity does not have a father.
+Note that Usagi Tsukino (who is not the same person as Princess Serenity, remember, just her reincarnation) does have a father – Kenji Tsukino.
+And yes, he’s her actual biological father.

 The traditional rules of life and death don’t apply to the citizens of the Silver Millennium, and that includes reproduction.
 We know that because of the powers of the Silver Crystal, the Silver Millennium’s citizens have extended lifespans of around 1,000 years.
 Small Lady appears to be unusual in that we know who both her parents are, but we also know for sure that she is the first to be the heir to both the Moon Kingdom and Earth Kingdom.
 There are a lot of things about both kingdoms that we never know about.
 We don’t know if Queen Serenity was the first of the Moon Matriarchy, how long she’d been reigning for, when Princess Serenity was expected to take her place as ruler, etc. All we know about the Earth Kingdom is that Prince Endymion was their Prince, and that the citizens of the Earth Kingdom were not long-lived like the Moon Kingdom’s residents were.
 But we don’t know if Endymion was the Crown Prince or the ruler or what.
 We get a bit more information in the manga than we do in the anime, but there are still more questions than answers.
 All I can offer is my own theory.